DamnWidget/goqueue/README.md

 ### Sized Queues

-If you want to create a sized Queue, then pass the desired size of the queue as first and only one parameters to the `New` function (if more than one parameter is passed, only the first one is taken into account)
+If you want to create a sized Queue, then pass the desired size of the queue as first and only one parameter to the `New` function (if more than one parameter is passed, only the first one is taken into account)

 ```go